 Complete Application Form for Barton's Paramedic Program - 1.
-Complete student portion of "Barton Allied Health Programs History & Physical Form" - Schedule a physical exam with your physician.
+Complete student portion of "Barton Allied Health Programs History & Physical Form" - 2.
+Schedule a physical exam with your physician.
 Have your physician complete the appropriate section of the "Barton Allied Health Programs History & Physical Form."
 NOTE: You will be required to provide copies of immunization records as well as complete the Barton immunization form. - 3.
 Request a "Student Copy Transcript" from any and all education institutions that you have attended.
 Enclose this transcript in your application packet.
 If you have been a Barton student, or have already sent official transcripts to Barton, you may call Barton's Enrollment Services and request that a copy of your transcript is sent to the EMS Department, c/o of Karyl White.
 If you are not sure if you have enough General Education requirements please see the Paramedic "Associate in Applied Science" template.
 NOTE: You will be required to send official college and high school transcripts to Barton's registrar's office prior to graduation. - 4.
 Enclose a copy of your current Kansas EMT card. - 5.
-Enclose two (2) professional letters of recommendation from two (2) other people than those you listed as references on your "Paramedic Application Form." - 6.
-Applications must be received in EMS office by July 31 for classes starting in January and April 30 for classes starting in August. - 7.
-Dates, times, and locations for the written, skills, and oral interview examinations will be scheduled approximately two (2) months prior to the start of classes.
-You will be notified by either phone or email confirming these dates.
+Applications must be received in the EMS office per website stated deadline. - 6.
+Dates, times, and location for interviews will be scheduled approximately two (2) months prior to the start of classes.
+You will be notified by email to set up your interview date and time.
 Nursing Students nursing.bartonccc.edu Barton's well-rounded and demanding coursework, along with experienced and dedicated faculty, prepares you with the skills needed to face just about any nursing environment.
 The curriculum will educate you on many aspects of nursing care from pre-birth to death.
 A career in nursing provides a wide variety of job opportunities.
 Nurses practice in many settings (hospitals, long term care facilities, community agencies, clinics, schools) and care for all age groups.
 Barton offers 2 types of programs for people wanting to enter the field of nursing: Certificate in Practical Nursing (PN) and an Associate in Applied Science Degree in Nursing (ADN).
 A student completes the first two semesters of the program to earn a PN certificate and is eligible to take the NCLEX-PN® to become a Licensed Practical Nurse.
 The graduate then can decide to continue their education or enter the work force.
 When the LPN wants to continue their education they may apply for the second year of the nursing program, graduates will receive the Associate in Applied Science degree and is eligible to take the NCLEX-RN® to become a Registered Nurse.
-Barton Nursing is approved by the Kansas State Board of Nursing and the Associated Degree Nursing Program is also accredited by: Accreditation Commission for Education in Nursing (ACEN) 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 Phone: (404) 975-5000 Fax: (404) 975-5020 Website: acenursing.org Admission Procedure Students seeking admission to the nursing program must be admitted to the college and must also apply for admission to the nursing program.
+Barton Nursing is approved by the Kansas State Board of Nursing and the Associated Degree Nursing Program is also accredited by: Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326 Phone: (404) 975-5000 Fax: (404) 975-5020 Website: acenursing.org Admission Procedure Students seeking admission to the nursing program must be admitted to the college and must also apply for admission to the nursing program.
 Admission to the college does NOT automatically mean admission into the nursing program.
 For the complete nursing admission procedure go to nursing. bartonccc.edu or contact the nursing office at 792-9357 for an admission packet.
 Note: Possession of a misdemeanor or felony conviction may preclude acceptance into the nursing program and/or licensure as a Licensed Practical Nurse or Registered Nurse in the state of Kansas.
 (Statute Kansas Nurse Practice Act 65-1120).
 Special Notes: